Feyerabend/cc/ch08/sec8.5/README.md

 Shannon's *Noisy Channel Coding Theorem* then states:

-> For any rate R < C, there exists an encoding scheme that achieves arbitrarily
+> For any rate $R < C$, there exists an encoding scheme that achieves arbitrarily
 > small error probability.
-For any rate R > C, reliable communication is impossible
+For any rate $R > C$, reliable communication is impossible
 > regardless of the encoding scheme.

 This is one of the most striking existence proofs in